RyBhrdwj/cs/graph.md

 ### **Hierholzer’s Algorithm (Efficient Approach)**

+1. Find the starting vertex
+   - If Eulerian Circuit: Start from any vertex
-1. Start from a vertex with an **odd degree** (or any vertex if none exist).
+   - If Eulerian Path: Start from an odd-degree vertex

-2. Perform a **DFS-like traversal**, removing edges as you go.
-3. If stuck, backtrack to the last junction and continue.
+2. Initialize a stack and a path list

+3. Perform DFS traversal using the stack
+   - While the stack is not empty:
+     - If the current vertex has remaining edges:
+       - Choose any connected vertex
+       - Remove the edge from the graph
+       - Push the next vertex onto the stack
+     - Else:
+       - Pop the vertex from the stack and add it to the path

-4. Store the path and reverse it at the end.
+4. Reverse the path list to get the correct Eulerian path or circuit

 ### **Time Complexity:**